r3lativo/r3lativo.github.io/_pages/about.md

 My work focuses on how to make AI more cooperative and context-aware.
 I'm particularly interested in building dialogue systems that can dynamically ground their conversations to improve human-computer interaction.
 My approach is grounded in a deep interest in linguistics and how culture shapes communication—a perspective I developed during my B.A. in Comparative Languages.
 I'm also passionate about privacy, ethics, and their implications in our rapidly developing digital world.

-I'm actively seeking PhD or Research Engineer positions where I can help build more socially and ethically-conscious AI.
+**I'm actively seeking PhD or Research Engineer positions focused on a central challenge: How do we build AI that is both a robust, perceptually-grounded reasoner and a truly collaborative, pragmatic partner, while ensuring its architecture is transparent, fair, and socially accountable?**

-Outside of my research, you'll probably find me enjoying a film, a concert, or a museum, talking about the last book I read, or heading out for a hike.
+Outside of my research, you'll probably find me enjoying a film, talking about the last book I read, or heading out for a hike.